 The Audit Committee is responsible for providing independent, objective oversight with respect to Tempur Sealy International's accounting and financial reporting functions, internal and external audit functions and systems of internal controls over financial reporting and legal, ethical and regulatory compliance as well as data privacy and cybersecurity risks.
-The Audit Committee met seven (7) times in 2022.
+The Audit Committee met eight (8) times in 2023.
 Some of the Audit Committee's responsibilities include:

-- reviewing the scope of internal and independent audits; - reviewing the Company's quarterly and annual financial statements and related SEC filings; - reviewing the adequacy of management's design and assessment of internal controls over financial reporting; - reviewing the Company's accounting policies and procedures and significant changes in accounting policies; - · reviewing the Company's business conduct, legal and regulatory requirements and ethics policies and practices; - reviewing the Company's policies with respect to risk assessment and risk management, including with respect to data privacy and cybersecurity; - reviewing information to be disclosed and types of presentations to be made in connection with the Company's earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies; - reviewing the Company's risk management processes and system of internal control over the Company's disclosures surrounding its environmental, social and governance efforts; - preparing an annual evaluation of the committee's performance and reporting to the Board on the results of this self-evaluation; - reporting regularly to the Board on the committee's activities; - preparing and publishing an annual audit committee report in the Company's proxy statement; and - appointing the independent public accountants and reviewing their independence and performance and the reasonableness of their fees.
+- reviewing the scope of internal and independent audits; - reviewing the Company's quarterly and annual financial statements and related SEC filings; - · reviewing the adequacy of management's design and assessment of internal controls over financial reporting; - reviewing the Company's accounting policies and procedures and significant changes in accounting policies; - reviewing the Company's business conduct, legal and regulatory requirements and ethics policies and practices; - reviewing the Company's policies with respect to risk assessment and risk management, including with respect to data privacy and cybersecurity; - reviewing information to be disclosed and types of presentations to be made in connection with the Company's earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies; - reviewing the Company's risk management processes and system of internal control over the Company's disclosures surrounding its environmental, social and governance efforts; - reviewing the Company's risk management processes and system of internal control over the Company's compliance with the Foreign Corrupt Practices Act of the United States, the Bribery Act of 2010 of the United Kingdom and similar laws and regulations to which the Company is subject; - preparing an annual evaluation of the committee's performance and reporting to the Board on the results of this self-evaluation; - reporting regularly to the Board on the committee's activities; - preparing and publishing an annual audit committee report in the Company's proxy statement; and - appointing the independent public accountants and reviewing their independence and performance and the reasonableness of their fees.

 The Audit Committee has established whistleblower procedures, which provide for (a) the receipt, retention and treatment of complaints received regarding accounting, internal accounting controls or auditing matters; and (b) the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
-Tempur Sealy International also has a confidential, anonymous ethics violation reporting system via mail, telephone and Internet, all of which are available to all employees, vendors and customers.
+Tempur Sealy International also has a confidential, anonymous ethics violation reporting system via mail, telephone and internet, all of which are available to all employees, vendors and customers.
 All reports are treated confidentially.